0xM4rc/FSI_busquedas/README.md

 For this project, the problem of Romania will be employed to apply the implementation of branch and bound.
 This is a famous problem in artificial intelligence and heuristic search involving finding the shortest route between cities on a map of Romanian roads.

 ![imagen](https://github.com/0xM4rc/FSI_busquedas/assets/140960974/95d150e8-6af7-411f-aa35-6a791b907f4a.png)

+# Data structures

+Datas structrure is a storage that is used to store and manage data.
+In the base code, the stack and FIFO queue structures are provided as a starting point.
+These structures are used for the implementation of depth-first search (DFS) and breadth-first search (BFS), respectively.